 - 7.1.1 In conclusion, there is potential for peat instability in the corridor through which the Proposed Scheme passes.
-The range of peat depths, slopes and the features (indirectly) indicative of peat instability present indicate that there is the potential for either peat slide or bog burst.
+The range of peat depths, slopes and the features (indirectly) indicative of peat instability present suggest that there is the potential for either peat slide or bog burst.
 The nature of the corridor also means it contains a range of receptors which could be affected by the occurrence of a peat slide or bog burst should one occur, to differing levels of severity. - 7.1.2 The Proposed Scheme and adjacent areas have been investigated through desk studies, field surveys and GI.
-This information was utilised to complete a quantitative assessment using a range of conservative parameter values selected from literature and available GI data.
-A semiquantitative assessment of peat stability was also conducted - by assessing hazard through a series of factors likely to contribute to peat landsliding, combining this with an assessment of severity of the potential consequences, and considering the distance of receptors from the potential sources of peat landslide events. - 7.1.3 The majority of the study area has been assessed as having only a 'Negligible' or 'Slight' risk arising from peat landsliding (either peat slide or bog burst).
-However, reasonably extensive areas of 'Moderate' risk exist throughout the study area and further quantitative assessment should be undertaken in these areas prior to construction, with appropriate specific mitigation measures implemented to reduce any risks which are confirmed.
-No areas have been assessed as being above 'Moderate' risk from a peat slide or bog burst hazard. - 7.1.4 The risk presented by peat landsliding for the Proposed Scheme should be included as a risk in the appropriate risk registers during construction.
-The good practice procedures identified for during and following construction should be followed as a minimum and be preceded by additional quantitative assessment where suggested. - 7.1.5 It is difficult to directly compare the results of the quantitative and semi-quantitative assessments undertaken, due to the different approaches and uncertainties.
+This information was utilised to complete a quantitative assessment using a range of conservative parameter values selected from literature and GI data available at the time of writing.
+A semi-quantitative assessment of peat stability was also conducted by assessing hazard through a series of factors likely to contribute to peat landsliding, combining this with an assessment of severity of the potential consequences, and considering the distance of receptors from the potential sources of peat landslide events. - 7.1.3 Through the semi-quantitative analysis, most of the study area has been assessed as having only a 'Negligible' or 'Slight' risk arising from peat landsliding (either peat slide or bog burst).
+However, reasonably extensive areas of 'Moderate' risk exist throughout the study area and further quantitative assessment should be undertaken in these areas prior to construction, with appropriate mitigation measures implemented to reduce any risks which are confirmed. - 7.1.4 A very limited number of areas (of limited spatial extent) have been assessed as being at 'Substantial' risk from a peat slide or bog burst hazard.
+Mitigation measures have been suggested for these areas, but re-design or micrositing infrastructure elements to avoid these during detailed design and construction should be considered, taking account of detailed location-specific stability analysis. - 7.1.5 The risk presented by peat landsliding for the Proposed Scheme should be included in the construction risk register and areas identified as being 'Substantial' risk should form line items in the project risk register.
+The good practice procedures identified for during and following construction should be followed as a minimum and be preceded by additional quantitative assessment where suggested. - 7.1.6 It is difficult to directly compare the results of the quantitative and semi-quantitative assessments undertaken here, due to the different approaches and uncertainties.
 However, the 'moderately conservative scenario without surcharge' scenario assessed quantitatively, is most comparable to the outcomes of the semi-quantitative analysis.
 Analysis of the conservative high water table assessment indicates similarities in the results.
 However, some areas of difference have been highlighted and these are included in the preliminary risk register.